 Additionally, the bill amends Section 552.117(a) of the Government Code to include current election officials among those whose personal information is protected from public disclosure.
-This change aims to enhance the safety and privacy of election officials by preventing the dissemination of sensitive information that could lead to harassment or intimidation.
-The provisions of this act are set to take effect on September 1, 2025.
+This amendment aims to enhance the safety and privacy of election officials by preventing the dissemination of sensitive information that could lead to harassment or intimidation.
+The bill is set to take effect on September 1, 2025.

 Statutes affected: